ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-12. What is information gain in ID3?
+Q. What is information gain in ID3?

 <details><summary><b>Answer</b></summary>